earthly/website/blog/_posts/2022-12-01-dockercompose-vs-k8s.md

     Learn about the differences between Docker Compose and Kubernetes, two popular container orchestration tools.
 Discover their features and use cases to determine which one is right for your needs.
 last_modified_at: 2023-07-19
 ---
-**We're [Earthly](https://earthly.dev/).
-We make building software simpler and therefore faster using containerization.
-Earthly can seamlessly complement your Docker Compose or Kubernetes workflows.
-It's all about making your containerized app builds smoother.
-[Check it out](/).**
+**In this article, we'll explore the differences between Docker and Kubernetes for container orchestration.
+Earthly can streamline your build process for both Docker Compose and Kubernetes, guaranteeing consistency and speed.
+[Discover Earthly's benefits](/).**

 As a developer, you'll have likely heard about [Docker Compose](https://docs.docker.com/compose/) and [Kubernetes](https://kubernetes.io)–two of the most popular container orchestration tools on the market.
 If you're just getting started with these technologies, it can be hard to know which one to choose.